JulHorn/image_diff_server/README.md

     1. Type: POST
     2. URL: http://127.0.0.1:xxxx/api/checkAll
     3: Additional return values:
-        2. "isThresholdBreached": Boolean which indicates if the distance of pixel difference threshold was breached by any image.
+        2. "isThresholdBreached": Boolean which indicates if the distance or pixel difference threshold was breached by any image.
 2. Makes a new image to a reference image.
     1. Type: PUT
     2. URL: http://127.0.0.1:xxxx/api/:id/makeToNewReferenceImage